-In order to graduate with "Honors in the Arts and Sciences", a philosophy major must be a member of the Arts and Sciences Honors Program, which includes completing a contract that spells out in detail the special course of study the student proposes to undertake for her or his degree, including GE requirements, major requirements, minor requirements, if any, and electives.
-The student will work out the contract in collaboration with the Undergraduate Honors Advisor in the Department of Philosophy (Professor Lisa Shabel) and with her or his Honors Advisor in the Arts and Sciences Honors office (Samantha Zimmerman).
+In order to graduate with "Honors in the Arts and Sciences", a philosophy major must be a member of the Arts and Sciences Honors Program, which includes completing a contract that spells out in detail the special course of study the student proposes to undertake for their degree, including GE requirements, major requirements, minor requirements, if any, and electives.
+The student will work out the contract in collaboration with the Undergraduate Honors Advisor in the Department of Philosophy (Professor Lisa Shabel) and with their Honors Advisor in the Arts and Sciences Honors office (Samantha Zimmerman).